How to Install Windows XP in VirtualBox 7.0 on Windows 11 / 10

 Step 3

-Close your virtual computer and VirtualBox program and open PowerShell again in the location where VirtualBox is installed, and execute the following command.
+Close your virtual computer and VirtualBox program, open PowerShell again in the location where VirtualBox is installed, and execute the following command.

 ./VBoxManage modifyvm 'Windows XP' --vram 256